hungryGeek16/mvit_xxs_detector/README.md

 python infer.py --img_path /path/to/your/image --model_path /path/to/the/model --classes number of classes
 ```

-* The original model that was trained on 81 coco classes is present in repository itself by the name ```mvit_seperated.pt```, to execute this model, we can simply ignore **model_path** and **classes** arguments, since they are passed to the program as default parameters.
+* The original model that was trained on 81 coco classes is present in repository itself by the name ```mvit_og.pt```, to execute this model, we can simply ignore **model_path** and **classes** arguments, since they are passed to the program as default parameters.
 Hence the final command becomes:

 ```bash
 python infer.py --img_path /path/to/your/image